zyssai/GPIO-4-Cars/README.md

 ## Description

-• Work in progress

-## Getting Started

-### Dependencies

-* Work in progress
+• Please go to Odroid forum as to have last version of description.

 ### Installing

 * Work in progress

-## Help

-Any advise for common problems or issues.

 ```

 ## Authors

-All the Odroid community, a Romanian friend, and my french friend Mika!
+All the Odroid community, mctom, and my french friend Mika!

 ## Version History